Find a Yacht

 Day 5.
 Lipsi to Vathi (Kalymnos) – 26 nM

-After a short day yesterday and relaxing and serene night in Lipsi, hopefully your crew are ready for the longest day of sailing of this itinerary.
-At 26 nM, it’s not actually too long a day, but it will be longer time spent on board and your speed might also depend upon how well you can run with the wind.
+After a short day yesterday and a relaxing and serene night in Lipsi, hopefully your crew are ready for the longest day of sailing of this itinerary.
+At 26 nM, it’s not actually too long a day, but it will be a longer time spent on board and your speed might also depend upon how well you can run with the wind.
 The prevailing summer wind should be behind you for most of the day, and you get bonus points for throwing in a bit of goose-winging.

 We’re essentially heading down the back-side of Leros and Kalymnos, so you’ll have seen all there is to see of those islands.
 If you get an early start, you might even be able to visit the dusty town of Agia Marina or the beaches of Alinda or Sykate on the way, but just enjoy the terrain, sunshine and the gentle lapping of the sea against the hull of the boat as you continue South-west down the coast.